Palazzo del Governatore.

 Arriving on the island

 “Diagoras” International Airport is the main gate to the island.
-Even during winter months, there are several flights connecting the island to Athens.
+Even during winter, several flights connect the island to Athens.
 The flight lasts only 45 minutes.
-Needless to say, that from March till October the island is served by many charter flights from all over Europe and the Middle East.
+From March to October, the island is served by many charter flights from all over Europe and the Middle East.
 There are also scheduled air connections with other Greek islands in the area: Kos, Kastellorizo, etc.

-The airport is located 14 km south of Rhodos Town and there is a good bus and taxi connection to it.
-The bus to the city costs 2.6 euros and the ride lasts 30-40 min, depending on the traffic.
-The taxi costs 25 euros, which is a real rip off for a 20-30 minutes’ drive.
-Nevertheless, if you want to explore the whole island, you should hire a car which is much cheaper and more convenient than the taxi… unless you feel unconfortable to drive “the Greek way”.
+The airport is located 14 km south of Rhodos Town and has a good bus and taxi connection.
+The bus to the city costs 2.6 euros, and the ride lasts 30-40 min, depending on the traffic.
+The taxi costs twenty-five euros, which rip off for a 20-30 minute drive.
+Nevertheless, if you want to explore the whole island, you should hire a car which is much cheaper and more convenient than the taxi… unless you feel uncomfortable driving “the Greek way”.

 Fort of Saint Nicholas, at the entrance of Mandraki port.